XRLEAVT/About-Xuerle/README.md

 ## ℹ️ **NOTICE**
 - I made this account for [Ponytown](https://pony.town/) but I'll use it for my web designing.
-- It takes time for me to prossess things, so it'll take time to reply.
-- I inconsistently upload due to school, heath issues and/or other things.
+- I inconsistently upload/reply due to school, heath issues and/or other things.